The W-4 Form Changed in Major Ways — Here's What's Different

 In 2020, the W-4 form changed to help individuals withhold federal income tax more accurately from their paychecks.
 Learn everything you need to know so you can update your W-4 with confidence.

-Now that the IRS has officially rolled out the changes, the updated form should provide you the means to more accurately withhold federal income tax.
-We'll break down the changes and what you should know.
+The IRS made significant changes to the W-4 form in 2020 and the updated form should provide you the means to more accurately withhold federal income tax.
+We'll go over the changes and what you should know.

 Why the IRS made W-4 form changes

 Depending on your circumstance, you might have under-withheld and owed money, or received a larger refund than usual when you filed your taxes.
 Ideally, Form W-4 should make it so you neither owe taxes nor get a refund when you file your tax return — which is what led to it being reworked.